middleman/middlemanapp.com/source/guides/templates-layouts-partials.html.markdown

     </body>
     </html>

-Now, any changes to "_footer.erb" will appear at the bottom of both layouts and any pages which use those layouts.
+Now, any changes to `_footer.erb` will appear at the bottom of both layouts and any pages which use those layouts.

 If you find yourself copying and pasting content into multiple pages or layouts, it's probably a good idea to extract that content into a partial.